 2] The other option would be to run the Windows Memory Diagnostic Tool.

 Click on Restart now and check for problems and let the tool scan for and fix memory-related problems.

 3] If this helps, good for you.
 If it does not then the best option for you would be to disable Windows Error Reporting Service.

 WerSvc or Windows Error Reporting Service allows errors to be reported when programs stop working or responding and allows existing solutions to be delivered.
 Also allows logs to be generated for diagnostic and repair services.
 If this service is stopped, error reporting might not work correctly and results of diagnostic services and repairs might not be displayed.

 To do this, Run services.msc.
 Locate Windows Error Reporting Service.
-Right click on in and select Properties.
+Right-click on it and select Properties.
 Change its startup type, from Manual to Disabled.
 Click OK and restart your computer.

-This should help stop both type of errors, viz WerMgr.exe Application Error and WerMgr.exe Application Error.
+This should help stop both types of errors, viz WerMgr.exe Application Error and WerMgr.exe Application Error.

 You can also use the Windows Registry to enable or disable Windows Error Reporting Service.